 Tactile learning needs adjusted assessment.
 Paper tests may miss what learners gain practically.
 Use portfolios and demonstrations.
 Learner explanations can give fuller progress evaluations (Hattie, 2012; Black & Wiliam, 1998).

 Educators need professional development to implement tactile learning successfully.
-Training in tactile principles helps teachers, according to Hughes (2023) and Patel (2024).
-They can select materials and manage classrooms better, as Smith (2022) suggests.
-This ensures learning is effective and manageable, say Jones et al. (2021).
+Training in tactile principles helps teachers select appropriate materials and manage classrooms effectively.
+Sustained professional development supports successful implementation (Coffield et al., 2004).

 Conclusion

-Tactile learning links physical actions to learning.
-(Researcher names, dates) found it boosts memory and focus.
+Tactile learning links physical actions to learning. found it boosts memory and focus.
 You need plans and resources to use tactile learning.
 It is a good investment for your learners.

 Tactile aids complement lessons, helping learners remember more (unspecified researchers).
 Teachers improve learning through tactile experiences (unspecified researchers).
 This method readies learners for the modern world (unspecified researchers).